g0v/kuansim-rails/README.md

 $ rails s
 ```

 The front-end AngularJS project needs a bit of work, please consult the [documentation](https://github.com/g0v/kuansim-frontend/blob/cal/README.md) for a detail walk-through.
+Note that the AngularJS build files are already included in `kuansim-frontend/bin` directory.

 A brief instruction:

 - cd into kuansim-frontend directory
 - install necessarily dependencies (note: npm is required)